mj-xmr/SolOptXMR/docs/testing.md

 - batteries as a buffer, large enough to store the input
 - computers as the consumers

-The Penalities/hashes progression depicts how these values decreased / increased accordingly, across the progressing iterations of the simulation.
+The Penalities/hashes progression at the bottom depict how these values decreased / increased accordingly, across the progressing iterations of the simulation.
 While the hashes value is self-explanatory, the penalities constitute of under- and overvoltage counting of the batteries.
 This translates to battery damage in both cases and wasted energy in the case of overvoltage alone.